 Some group members struggled with the darkness and brutality that frequently characterizes Rash’s depictions of the unique hardships of life in the South.
 However, we all appreciated the tension and poetry that make Rash’s writing so captivating.

 Along with Tales & Talk, your Library also offers Rebellious Reads, a book discussion group that meets at the Willow Tree Coffeehouse.
 The next Rebellious Reads meets on Tuesday, November 12 at 6 p.m. and will discuss Fyodor Dostoevsky’s The Brothers Karamazov.
-You can learn more about our book discussion groups by clicking here or calling Adult Services at (423) 434-4454.
+You can learn more about our book discussion groups by calling Adult Services at (423) 434-4454.